 Samsung mobile owners may prefer the Samsung Fit 2, especially if they are familiar with the Samsung Health app and are looking for a fitness tracker that does not require charging for almost 2 weeks.

-In the end, it boils down to your own choice and preference and we are confident you will make the best choice for your fitness and health.
+In the end, it boils down to your own choice and preference so make the best choice for your fitness and health goals.

-We hope that we have provided you with enough information in order for you to make an informed decision around your purchase.
+We hope that we have provided you with enough information in order for you to make an informed decision about your purchase.